 Context and Coherence

-Comprehensiveness, Consistency and Coherence
+Comprehensiveness, Consistency, and Coherence

-The Hermeneutical Circle and the Hermeneutical Spiral
+The Hermeneutical Circle or the Hermeneutical Spiral?

 E. D. Hirsch